Testing a Dialog Box

 When the Dialog editor is the active window, on the menu bar, choose Format, Test Dialog.

 To end the simulation, press Esc, or just choose the Close button in the dialog box you are testing.

-For information about how to add resources to managed projects, see Resources in Desktop Apps.
+For information about how to add resources to managed projects, see Resources in Applications.
 For information about how to manually add resource files to managed projects, access resources, display static resources, and assign resources strings to properties, see Walkthrough: Localizing Windows Forms and Walkthrough: Using Resources for Localization with ASP.NET.